-The BACB exam pass-rate data can be found here.
+For more information view the BACB exam pass-rate data.
 Pass-rate data are not published for verified course sequences within their first four years of operation.

 Designed for both working professionals and full-time students alike, this program provides a thorough understanding of the concepts and principles of applied behavior analysis (ABA).
 Employing the practitioner-scholar model of professional training, a rigorous theoretical study is paired with in-depth clinical training where students will accrue experience hours working alongside professional behavior analysts, helping patients to develop adaptive skills for optimal functioning in educational, family, social, and occupational roles.
 Upon graduation and completion of all necessary experience hours, students will be eligible to sit for the Board Certified Behavior Analyst (BCBA) exam.

 To learn more about the online version of this program, please visit our Online Psychology Site.

 *As of January 1, 2023, the BACB will no longer be providing certification outside of the U.S. and Canada.
 If you are considering certification outside of the U.S. or Canada, please see updates about BACB global certification.

 |Course Listing >>||Program Learning Outcomes >>||Licensure >>|

 - 50+Clinical Practicum Sites